qaware/qaware-blog-source/content/posts/getting-started-rag-cwyd.md

 This method ensures that your responses are **grounded in actual data**, rather than relying solely on the model’s internal knowledge.

-## Why shouldn't I train an LLM with specific data?
+## Why shouldn't I train an LLM with specific information?

 Training your own LLM might sound like a good idea, but it comes with challenges: